PICIFORMES Linnaeus, 1758

 The Iberian Green Woodpecker, Picus sharpei, has been split from the European Green-Woodpecker, Picus viridis, based on Perktas et al. (2011) and Pons et al. (2011).
 The TiF list tries to use the biological species concept when possible.
 As pointed out by Perktas et al., the case for biological species status for the Zagros Green-Woodpecker remains weak, so it remains a subspecies, Picus viridis innominatus.

-Following the recommendation of Benz and Robbins (2011), I've split Ochre-backed Woodpecker, Celeus ochraceus, from Blond-crested Woodpecker, Celeus flavescens.
+As recommended by Benz and Robbins (2011), I've split Ochre-backed Woodpecker, Celeus ochraceus, from Blond-crested Woodpecker, Celeus flavescens.

 Jynginae: Wrynecks Swainson, 1831